-Login into the Viking Student System using your LBCC 7-digit ID# and password.
-The system should open to your course sections.
-From here you are able to download the Grade Roster, locate the section number, contact students using the system, view permission numbers, access important dates such as census, and DSPS Student Accommodations information.
-If you have any problems logging in, contact the IITS Help Desk or call (562) 938-4357 or email helpdesk@lbcc.edu.
+Login to the Viking Portal and then the Viking Student Services using your LBCC 7-digit ID# and password.
+The system should open to your course sections so you are able to download the Grade Roster, find the section number, contact students using the system, view permission numbers, access important dates (e.g., census,) and DSPS Student Accommodations information.
+If you have access problems, contact IITS Help Desk: 562-938-4357, email helpdesk@lbcc.edu.
 Also, refer to the Survival Notes for faculty and Admissions & Records forms.